mladenjovanovic/vjsim/README.md

 <!-- badges: end -->

-The goal of vjsim is to simulate a simple vertical jump model with the aim of providing an educational tool used to understand elementary biomechanical concepts and jump profiles used in sport science.
+The goal of vjsim is to simulate a simple vertical jump model with the aim of providing an educational tool used to help in understanding elementary biomechanical concepts and jump profiles used in sport science.

 ## Installation